RCOSDP/weko/docs/community/maintainers-guide/triaging.rst

 the concrete release-oriented milestones depending on available resources.

-Example: after Invenio v1.4.0 is released, all incoming bug reports for this version will go to the "someday" milestone for this release series, i.e. to "v1.4.x".
+Example: after WEKO3 v1.4.0 is released, all incoming bug reports for this version will go to the "someday" milestone for this release series, i.e. to "v1.4.x".
 A new XSS vulnerability issue will go straight to the next milestone "v1.4.1" because its release is urgent.